Located in the heart of Soho, the BREEAM Excellent 30 Broadwick Street provides high quality offices, as well as retail and restaurant space.

 The BREEAM Excellent 30 Broadwick Street is designed to be as efficient and comfortable as possible.
 Roof-mounted photovoltaic cells produce electricity for the building and are estimated to produce an annual output of over 6,000kW, saving 3.2 tonnes of carbon each year.
 The building includes high performance solar control glass which allows the building to benefit from natural light without unwanted solar heat gain.
 It is naturally ventilated and achieved a building air tightness measure of 3.12m3/hr/m2 which reduces unwanted heat loss.

-BAM facilitated designing-out-waste workshops between the architect, consultants and the client; Great Portland Estates to identify opportunities to reduce waste, such as using off-site manufacture, designing accessible ceilings and reviewing the pallet recycling strategy.
-From these workshops, actions were defined and fed back into the design.
+In order to minimise waste and improve resource efficiency, BAM engaged WRAP to work with Great Portland Estates (GPE) to implement a designing for resource efficiency process.
+This consisted of a workshop between the architect, consultants and the client; GPE to identify opportunities to reduce waste, such as using off-site manufacture, designing accessible ceilings and reviewing the pallet recycling strategy.
+Actions were defined and fed back into the design.
+Going forward, GPE have committed to integrate this approach into all of their projects.

 Roof-mounted panels provide renewable energy